 9. The Carthew-Alderson Trail, Waterton Lakes National Park

-In total the hike gains 651 meters and loses 1016 meters so you’ll definitely feel like you got a workout.
+In total the hike gains 651 metres and loses 1016 metres so you’ll definitely feel like you got a workout.
 You end up walking right back to the Waterton townsite.
 Allow six to seven hours to do the hike.